 This peer learning group is no longer active.
 However, all of our resources and session recordings are still available for you to explore.

-The Motives for Measurement Peer Learning Group is a knowledge sharing initiative that is open to anyone interested in exploring the reasons for measuring social outcomes, and the various means of doing so.
-In particular, we explore how measurement can be useful for two purposes which can sometimes conflict.
+The Motives for Measurement Peer Learning Group was a knowledge sharing initiative that was open to anyone interested in exploring the reasons for measuring social outcomes, and the various means of doing so.
+In particular, we explored how measurement can be useful for two purposes which can sometimes conflict.
 The first is to support ongoing learning and adaptation in the pursuit of better outcomes, often across multiple organisations.
 The second is to support transparent accounts of the success or failure of those efforts.

-The group is run by the GO Lab and Collaborate CIC, a practice organisation who help public services collaborate to tackle complex social challenges.
-We have gathered together a core community of practitioners from across sectors who are interested in resolving the tension in motives for measurement.
-We will meet regularly online to hear examples of places that are using measurement in smart ways to support both learning and accountability.
-Members are invited to propose topics for discussion.
+The group was run by the GO Lab and Collaborate CIC, a practice organisation who help public services collaborate to tackle complex social challenges.
+We gathered together a core community of practitioners from across sectors who are interested in resolving the tension in motives for measurement.
+We met regularly online to hear examples of places that are using measurement in smart ways to support both learning and accountability.
+Members were invited to propose topics for discussion.

 In mid-2021, we reflected on our nine sessions between April 2020 and July 2021 and agreed on an approach for the group going forward.